jolira/server-tracker/README.md

 All properties are option, but at least the ``events`` or the ``logs`` field should be set, otherwise no action is taken.

-The ``timetstamp`` can be set on the server to indicate when the server submitted the event.
+The ``timeestamp`` can be set on the server to indicate when the server submitted the event.
 If provided, it will be stored with every event as the ``submitTimestamp`` property.
 The same is true for logs.
 If the ``timetstamp`` is set this timestamp will be added as the ``submitTimestamp`` to every log record that was submitted.

 The ``source`` property is a convenient way to identify the source of the event without having to explicityly set it for every event.
 If the source property is available it is added to every event that was submitted, but does not have a source property.
 The source should identify the source of the event (such as the hostname of the server or device that created the event object).